 On February 24, 2012, we entered into a Purchase and Sale Agreement (the Purchase and Sale Agreement) with RPI Finance Trust (RPI), an affiliate of Royalty Pharma, pursuant to which we sold, and RPI purchased, our right to receive royalty payments (the Royalty Entitlement) arising from the worldwide net sales, from and after January 1, 2012, of (a) CIMZIA®, under our license, manufacturing and supply agreement with UCB Pharma (UCB), and (b) MIRCERA®, under our license, manufacturing and supply agreement with F. Hoffmann-La Roche Ltd and Hoffmann-La Roche Inc. (together referred to as Roche).
 We received aggregate cash proceeds of \$124.0 million for the Royalty Entitlement.
 As part of this sale, we incurred approximately \$4.4 million in transaction costs, which are amortized to interest expense over the estimated life of the Purchase and Sale Agreement.
 Although we sold all of our rights to receive royalties from the CIMZIA® and MIRCERA® products, as a result of our ongoing manufacturing and supply obligations related to the generation of these royalties, we continue to account for these royalties as revenue.
-We recorded the \$124.0 million in proceeds from this transaction as a liability (Royalty Obligation) that is amortized using the interest method over the estimated life of the Purchase and Sale Agreement as royalties from the CIMZIA® and MIRCERA® products are remitted directly to RPI.
-During the three months ended March 31, 2020 and 2019, we recognized \$9.9 million and \$8.2 million, respectively, in non-cash royalty revenue from net sales of CIMZIA® and MIRCERA®, and we recorded \$7.0 million and \$6.1 million, respectively, of related non-cash interest expense.
+We recorded the \$124.0 million in proceeds from this transaction as a liability (Royalty Obligation) that is amortized using the effective interest method over the estimated life of the Purchase and Sale Agreement as royalties from the CIMZIA® and MIRCERA® products are remitted directly to RPI.
+During the nine months ended September 30, 2020 and 2019, we recognized \$28.0 million and \$27.6 million, respectively, in non-cash royalty revenue from net sales of CIMZIA® and MIRCERA®, and we recorded \$22.1 million and \$17.9 million, respectively, of related non-cash interest expense.

 We periodically assess the estimated royalty payments to RPI from UCB and Roche, and, to the extent such payments are greater or less than our initial estimates or the timing of such payments is materially different from our original estimates, we will prospectively adjust the amortization of the Royalty Obligation.
 From inception through 2017, our estimate of the total interest expense on the Royalty Obligation resulted in an effective annual interest rate of approximately 17%.
-During the three months ended December 31, 2017, our estimate of the effective annual interest rate over the life of the agreement increased to 17.6%, which resulted in a prospective interest rate of approximately 21%.
-During the three months ended December 31, 2018, primarily as a result of increases in the forecasted sales of MIRCERA®, our estimate of the effective annual interest rate over the life of the agreement increased to 18.7%, which results in a prospective interest rate of 29%.
-During the three month period ended December 31, 2019, primarily as a result of increases in the forecasted sales of CIMZIA® and MIRCERA®, our estimate of the effective annual interest rate over the life of the agreement increased to 19.5%, which results in a prospective interest rate of 38%.
-This rate remains unchanged for the three months ended March 31, 2020.
+We have periodically adjusted our imputed interest rate over the years since inception as actual and forecasted sales of CIMZIA® and MIRCERA® have increased and such increases have been sustained.
+During the three months ended September 30, 2020, primarily as a result of increases in the forecasted sales of CIMZIA®, our estimate of the effective annual interest rate over the life of the agreement increased to 20.2%, which results in a prospective interest rate of 48%.
+Since the proceeds from this agreement are fixed, any future changes in royalty revenue results in an equal corresponding change in imputed interest expense, which would result in changes in the prospective interest rate we use to amortize the liability.